TWecks/Shor-Quantum-Error-Correction/README.md

 This was as much an exploration as a presentation — the notebooks are organized to reflect that progression, with each building directly on the last.

-There also remains, of course, room for more polish in much of what I end with.
-Instead of reducing the code to its simplest form, I elected instead to keep things in a shape where their structure was clear and traceable to previous expressions.
+There also remains room for more polish in much of the code that I end with, which was intentional.
+Instead of reducing the error correcting code to its simplest form, which has been well established by other literature and can be read about elsewhere, I elected instead to keep things in a shape where their structure was clear and traceable from previous expressions, even if it meant sacrificing some efficiency.

 With that said, I hope you enjoy!

 ## Notebooks